buzzingpixel/executive-ee/docs/custom-commands.md

 ];
 ```

 When preparing the command to run, Executive will first try to get the command from the [Dependency Injector](dependency-injection.md).
 This way, you can have fully dependency injected and unit tested code.
-If you have not defined the class in the dependency injector config, Executive will fall back to trying to new up the class.
+If for some reason the class can't be retrieved from the DI, Executive will fall back to trying to new up the class.